 Sodium/Potassium Dichromate is incorporated in low concentrations, as required by numerous aerospace specifications, and some existing defence specifications, in the following solutions :

 - Brush alocrom.

-- Sulphuric acid and chromic acid dichromate seal.
+- Dichromate seal, used for sulphuric acid and chromic acid anodising.

 The good news is that, where still employed for aerospace uses, in the case of brush alocrom and any of the passivates they merely result in the chromate conversion of the surface and thus there is no sodium/potassium dichromate left on the article.
-Also, in the case of the dichromate seal used in some instances after sulphuric acid anodising and chromic anodising, the sodium dichromate results in the deposition of aluminium oxychromate and aluminium oxydichromate.
+Also, in the case of the dichromate seal used in some instances after sulphuric acid anodising and chromic anodising, the very dilute potassium dichromate results in the deposition of aluminium oxydichromate.
 Thus, in every instance, negligible (i.e. less than 0.1% w/w) sodium/potassium dichromate should be present on the coated components.
 NB: In the case of stainless steel passivation, other nitric only or citric acid passivates are permitted as alternatives for some materials.

-Potassium dichromate is incorporated in small amounts in the deoxidiser solution currently used in our chromic acid anodising and alocrom lines.
-This is used as a pre-treatment step in these processes to strip the naturally occurring oxide film from aluminium parts and thus, in every instance, the subsequent processing should remove any residual potassium dichromate, resulting in less than 0.1% w/w on the finished coated parts.
+Chromic acid is incorporated in small amounts in the deoxidiser solution currently used in our chromic acid anodising and alocroming, mainly for aerospace applications.
+This is used as a pre-treatment step in these processes to strip the naturally occurring oxide film from aluminium parts and thus, in every instance, the subsequent processing should remove any residual hexavalent chrome, resulting in less than 0.1% w/w on the finished coated parts.
 NB: We are also currently looking at replacing this deoxidiser with a non-chromated version approved by Airbus.

-Chromic acid is obviously employed in the chromic acid anodising baths and is present in a Def Stan (03-12) type one, two and three brass passivate and our anodising control stripper.
-However, it is also employed in very small amounts in a very dilute chromic seal (0.02%) sometimes used for thin film sulphuric acid anodising and a very dilute (0.05%) hot chrome rinse used when phosphating components.
+It is also obviously employed in the chromic acid anodising baths and is present also in a Def Stan (03-12) type one, two and three brass passivate, alocrom 1200 (25-50%) and our anodising control stripper.
+It is employed in very small amounts in a very dilute chromic seal (0.02%) sometimes used for thin film sulphuric acid anodising and Airbus’s TSA and a very dilute (0.05%) hot chrome rinse used when phosphating components.
 It is also used in a very dilute concentration (0.25%) in the anodic etch sometimes employed in cadmium plating.
 Still, in all cases, it should result in negligible (i.e. less than 0.1% w/w)chromic acid being present on any finished coated components.

 In the case of chromic acid anodising what is actually deposited on to the surface of the article/component is an oxide film approximately 2 – 6 microns thick and, as such, providing they are processed correctly, negligible (i.e. less than 0.1% w/w) chromic acid should be present on the anodised components.

-With regard to aerospace paints, hexavalent chrome is found in many forms in the paints we commonly use, including strontium chromate (now included on Annexe XIV), which is found in most aerospace primers in concentrations up to 25 – 30%.
-As it is not converted during the application process it will be present in quite high levels in the cured primer coating and, depending on the structure of the article coated (surface area to volume ratio), may exceed the 0.1% w/w permitted on finished components.
+With regard to aerospace paints, hexavalent chrome is found in many forms in those we commonly use, including strontium chromate (now included on Annexe XIV), which is found in many aerospace primers in concentrations up to 30%.
+As it is not converted during the application process it will be present in quite high levels in the cured primer coating and, depending on the structure of the article coated (surface area to volume ratio) may exceed the 0.1% w/w permitted on finished components.